Perpetual Contracts Guide

 Perpetual contract price > Spot price

-When a perpetual contract trades at a premium to spot, funding is positive, i.e longs pay funding to shorts.
+When a perpetual contract trades at a premium to spot, funding tends to be positive, i.e. longs pay funding to shorts.
 This creates disincentive to stay long or enter into a new long position.
 Conversely, it creates incentive to stay short or enter into a new short position.
 These dynamics will serve to push the price of the perpetual contract down towards the spot price.

 Perpetual contract price < Spot price

-When a perpetual contract trades at a discount to spot, funding is negative, i.e. shorts pay funding to longs.
+When a perpetual contract trades at a discount to spot, funding tends to be negative, i.e. shorts pay funding to longs.
 This creates disincentive to stay short or enter into a new short position.
 Conversely, it creates incentive to stay long or enter into a new long position.
 These dynamics will serve to push the price of the perpetual contract up towards the spot price.

 Funding Rate Calculation

 Funding is exchanged between longs and shorts every minute.
+It is important to note that while accruals for funding paid or received happen every minute, entries for funding payments are made in the transaction log once every 2 hours or when a position is closed.
 Funding payments are completely peer-to-peer and Delta Exchange does not charge any fees on funding.
-Funding paid or received is computed as:
+Funding paid or received is computed as:\[Funding\ Payment = Current\_Position\_Value * Funding\ Rate * 1/ (8 * 60)\]

 where Current Position Value is value of a the position at the current Underlying Index Price.

-A perpetualc contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
-Thus, at any time, the fair basis of a perpetual contract should be similar to a futures contract.
-With this in mind, we cap the fair basis for perpetual swap at -/+0.5%.
-This limit on fair basis results in the same constraint being applied to the Funding Rate.
-Consequently, the Funding rate must always stay between -0.45% and 0.45%.
+A perpetual contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
+Thus, at any time, the fair basis of a perpetual contract should be similar to a futures contract which will expire in 8 hours.
+With this in mind, we enforce pretty tight caps on the fair basis for perpetual contracts.
+As of now, most perpetual contracts have funding capped at 0.5% or 0.15% (for alt-btc pairs).
+But these caps are subject to change and are available in the contract specifications.

 Lets say you have a long position of 10000 contracts in the BTCUSD Perpetual contract on Delta Exchange.
 Recall that 1 BTCUSD contract is 1 USD.